top of page

 Early Phase (Weeks 0–2)

-• Suboccipital release and soft tissue mobilization
+• Suboccipital release techniques and soft tissue mobilization to ease tension

-• Begin CCFT training with low load
+• Beginning CCFT training with low resistance to improve muscle control

 Mid Phase (Weeks 2–6)